nhsengland/data-viz-community-of-practice/docs/dashboard_design/kpis.md

 ## KPIs per row - empty slots

-If there are <5 KPIs then the remaining slots out of five should be left as blank
+If there are <5 KPIs then the remaining slots out of five should be left as blank.

 ![KPIs per row - empty slots](../../images/KPI_row_empty.png){ data-title="KPIs per row" data-description=".custom-desc4" data-caption-position="left" data-gallery="kpi"}
 <div class="glightbox-desc custom-desc4">